 What Are Personal Property Taxes?

 Personal property taxes apply to objects that are not permanent or moveable.
 Your vehicle; for instance, is personal property.
 When you register it each year, you are effectively paying property tax on it.
-Moreover, it includes things like boats, aircraft, campers, RVs, ATVs, agricultural equipment, and commercial equipment like furnishings or machines.
+Moreover, it includes boats, aircraft, campers, RVs, ATVs, agricultural equipment, and commercial equipment like furnishings or machines.
 Since they are all movable, a personal property tax is calculated on their worth.
 It is similar to how the home’s tax value is calculated.

-Importantly, the amount of personal property tax you pay also relies on your city, the current personal property tax rate, and the assessed value of each personal item.
+Notably, the amount of personal property tax you pay also relies on your city, the current personal property tax rate, and the assessed value of each personal item.

 The Differences between Real Estate Taxes And Personal Property Taxes